rse/stmux/README.md

 [node-pty](https://github.com/Tyriar/node-pty).
 As a consequence this utility can be installed via just NPM and without any surrounding Unix environments (like CygWin under Windows, etc).
-It is primarily intended to be used for side-by-side running various tools in a Node.js build environment.
+It is primarily intended to be used for within a `package.json` `script` to side-by-side run various NPM scripts in a Node.js build-time environment.
 For more sophisticated use-cases please stick with [tmux](https://tmux.github.io/), of course.

 Example